gonzalo123/logs2cloudwatch/README.md

 In a Docker Swarm environment, the sidecar pattern is a common architectural approach used to extend the functionality of a primary container without directly modifying it.

 First there's a primary container.
 This is the main application or service you want to run within a Docker Swarm service.
 It's responsible for the core functionality of your application.
 In our case, this container will be the log generator.
-It will save logs whitin a json format.
+It will save logs within a json format.

 The sidecar container is a secondary container that runs alongside the primary container.
 It's tightly coupled with the primary container and assists it by providing additional services or functionality.
-In our example, the sidecar resposability will be push logs to AWS CloudWatch.
+In our example, the sidecar responsibility will be push logs to AWS CloudWatch.
 The idea is sharing a docker volume between both containers.
 Whit this technique, our primary container will not be affected in network latency generating logs.

 The idea is generate something like this: